fnv234/61040-portfolio/assignments/assignment2.md

 **purpose** suggest places for users to try based on basic matching criteria

-**principle** recommend places the user hasn't tried yet, prioritizing those similar to their saved places or matching their stated preferences
+**principle** recommendations are computed from user preferences, saved places, and experience history, then cached until user behavior changes warrant a refresh

 **state**

-    a Map of Recommendations with
+    a Map (called recommendations) mapping
         a user User to a set Place

-    a Map of lastUpdated with
+    a Map (called lastUpdated) mapping
         a user User to a DateTime

 **actions**